GMIELAK/CSCE469Group17/README.md

 2.  **Install dependencies:**

-    This command will install dependencies for both the root, backend and frontend.
+    This command will install dependencies for both the backend and frontend.

     ```bash
     npm install